chriscoyier/christopher.org/wp-content/plugins/wp-typography/readme.txt

 == Changelog ==

+= 5.11.0 - February 23, 2025 =
+* _Bugfix_: Don't crash when a runtime requirement is not met.

+= 5.10.1 - December 16, 2024 =
+* _Bugfix_: A debug message intended for local use accidentally got into the build of 5.10.0.

+= 5.10.0 - December 15, 2024 =
+* _Bugfix_: Default styles were always loaded, even when `Include styling for CSS hooks` was unchecked.
+* _Bugfix_: No more `Function _load_textdomain_just_in_time was called incorrectly.` (present since WordPress 6.7).
+* _Bugfix_: Block Editor blocks and the sidebar extension have been split into separate assets to prevent issues with the widget editor (and customizer preview).
+* _Bugfix_: Passing a `null` value to `WP_Typography::process` will no longer result in a `TypeError` when processing has been disabled for the post.
+* _Change_: WordPress minimum version increased to 6.6.

 = 5.9.1 - January 22, 2023 =
 * _Bugfix_: Only apply filters to ACF fields returning strings to preserve type expectations for downstream code.